TwinFan/XPMP2/README.md

 then it is possible that the `NoPlane` setup configured by `XPMP2` remains and the user will not see his/her individual AI Aircraft setup any longer, but a list of "NoPlane" aircraft.

-The new `NoPlane.acf` file should be in the standard `Aircraft` folder of X-Plane.
+The new `NoPlane.acf` file should be in or under the standard `Aircraft` folder of X-Plane.
 Only then does X-Plane not get confused and retains the AI Aircraft configuration also if the user opens the Flight Configuration, e.g. to change location.
-`XPMP2` would also read `NoPlane.acf` from the resource directory (provided in the call to `XPMPMultiplayerInit`), but issues a warning in that case into `Log.txt`.
+For this reason, `XPMP2` copies `NoPlane.acf` into `Aircraft/<plugin>` and then uses it from there.
+Copying can be switched off via a configuration setting, then `XPMP2` would also read `NoPlane.acf` from the resource directory (provided in the call to `XPMPMultiplayerInit`), but issues a warning in that case into `Log.txt`.

 Status